LakshyaW14/DSA_Preperation/03-arrays/easy_prob/problems.md

 * Brute Force approach - use additional temp var to store the k elements
 * Optimal Approach - in place modification

+---

+## 04 - find the largest element in the array
+Problem Statement: Given an array, we have to find the largest element in the array.

+### Approach
+* Brute Force Approach - sort the array, return last element
+* Optimal Approach - var max, iterate -> compare -> update -> return

+---

+## 05 -

-## 04 - Move zeroes to the end of the array
+##  - Move zeroes to the end of the array
 Problem Statement: You are given an array of integers, your task is to move all the zeros in the array to the end of the array and move non-negative integers to the front by maintaining their order.

 Examples